 The joy of traveling is exploring new lands and new cultures.
 If you're flexible about not only when you go but where you go, you can amazingly cheap airfare.

-Skyscanner has the excellent 'Everywhere' feature which has led me on many an adventure.
-I once spent an entire summer wandering around Israel after finding super cheap airfare to Tel Aviv using this method.
+Skyscanner has the excellent 'Everywhere' feature which led to so many an adventures.
+I once spent an entire summer traveling around Israel after finding super cheap flight deals to Tel Aviv using this method.

 The more flexible you are, the cheaper you can find deals.
 Fact.